Strategic Transportation Investments

 We are hosting a series of 10 information sessions across the state in March and April 2015 where you can stop in, ask questions and provide us feedback by filling out a brief comment form.
 If you cannot attend a session in person, you can easily submit your comments electronically via our MindMixer page.

 On Dec.
 4, NCDOT released its Draft 10-Year State Transportation Improvement Program (STIP), which schedules the projects proposed for full or partial funding across the state in the 2016-2025 STIP.
 This is one of the final steps toward implementing the new Strategic Transportation Investments (STI) law.

 The draft document demonstrates that the law is working as intended.
 It includes a total of nearly 1,100 projects, touching every transportation mode and in every county across the state.
 It is one of our most comprehensive programs ever and will help improve connectivity, reduce congestion issues, enhance safety and strengthen our highways.

 The Benefit: By the Numbers

-Under the new formula, NCDOT will be able fund 300 more projects and create about 126,000 more jobs than under the old formula.
+Under the Strategic Mobility Formula, NCDOT will be able fund 300 more projects and create about 126,000 more jobs than under the old funding formula.
 This is a 273% increase in highway projects and a 172% increase in jobs compared to the old formula.

 Using the new mobility formula over 10 years, NCDOT will fund: